 The lace is amazing.
 It's an all-over cotton lace, with a vintage, sweet look.
 It wasn't like the heavily beaded, re-embroidered laces I had seen in so many other styles.
 This lace is ivory over a champagne silk lining, so the lace pops more.
 The dress drapes beautifully; the only things I'll need to take in will be at the top: the back is a keyhole style which buttons at the top and shows just enough skin that I cannot wear a bra with it.
 But the whole top will need to come in a little, to fit snug and not gap.

-before I got it taken up!).
-Notice how it gaps at the top
+The front and back of the dress (and how long it was before I got it taken up!).
+Notice how it gaps at the top in the back. |

 We (my mom and I) are going to meet with a seamstress about alterations-she is a friend of a friend and came highly recommended.
 She is going to meet with us at the bridal salon for a consult.
 Basically, I don't want it any tighter in the waist or hips since it drapes so beautifully now.
 The consultants at the bridal salon kept cinching it back with these clips and it just looks so much prettier when it doesn't cling to me for dear life.